 Medical cannabis is a contentious subject.
-While currently illegal in the UK, advocates claim it has a wide range of potential benefits, and may be used to treat everything from chronic pain to nausea.
+Advocates claim it has a wide range of potential benefits, and may be used to treat everything from chronic pain to nausea.
 Some users go further, saying it's the only thing that alleviates their symptoms.
 But what does the evidence suggest?

 In 2016, an independent review on the subject concurred that the drug had legitimate medical uses.
 Recommending that the government 'moves to introduce a system that allows lawful access to medicinal cannabis', the authors, from the All Party Parliamentary Group (APPG) for Drug Policy Reform, concluded that the status quo is out of step with the evidence.